-Arbitrator | An arbitrator is a neutral person who is selected by the parties to resolve the dispute.
-The arbitrator typically has a background in the legal area surrounding the dispute.
+Arbitrator | A neutral person who is mutually selected to resolve a dispute between two parties.
+More often than not, an arbitrator will have a background in the legal area surrounding the dispute.

-Interest Arbitration | Occurs when parties are unable to negotiate a labor contract so they elect an arbitrator to draft the contract for them.
+Interest Arbitration | occurs when two parties are unable to negotiate a labor contract so instead the parties elect an arbitrator to draft the labor contract.